Ouija: In popular culture

-Ouija boards have figured prominently in horror tales in various media as devices enabling malevolent spirits to spook their users.
+Ouija boards have figured prominently in horror tales in various media as devices enabling malevolent spirits to scare their users.

 In the 1919 American comedy film When the Clouds Roll By, Douglas Fairbanks asks his board: "Ouija - can two live as cheaply as one?"

 In the 1960 supernatural horror film 13 Ghosts, the Zorba family plays the game "Ouija, the mystifying oracle".

 Episodes of Lost in Space ("Ghost in Space" (1966)) and The Waltons ("The Ghost Story" (1974)) have spirit boards as part of their plots.

 A Ouija board is an early part of the plot of the 1973 horror film The Exorcist.
 Using a Ouija board the young girl Regan makes what first appears to be harmless contact with an entity named "Captain Howdy".
 She later becomes possessed by a demon.

 Based on Ouija Board, a song and album of the name, Ojah Awake, by Osibisa, was released in 1976.

 The 1986 film Witchboard and its sequels center on the use of Ouija.
 The 1991 film And You Thought Your Parents Were Weird features use of a Ouija board in an important early scene.
 What Lies Beneath (2000) includes a séance scene with a board.
 Paranormal Activity (2007) involves a violent entity haunting a couple that becomes more powerful when the Ouija board is used.

 Since the early 1990s, Metallica guitarist Kirk Hammett has used several guitars featuring Ouija board graphics on the body of the guitar itself.
 These have been produced by both ESP and their subsidiary LTD.

 Aparichithan (The Stranger) is a 2004 Indian Malayalam-language horror film.
 The plot centers around a Ouija board and spiritualism.